Ketryx Documentation

 Only Ketryx can move a Requirement to a controlled and effective state by transitioning its status to Closed.
 Ketryx moves the Requirement to a Closed state after all approval rules have been passed, i.e., all required steps have approved the Requirement.

-Ketryx automatically adds a comment to the Jira issue with a link to the effective controlled record in Ketryx.
+Ketryx automatically adds a comment to the Jira work item with a link to the effective controlled record in Ketryx.

 2.12.
 Step 12: Change